 We finished the year with a quarterly turnover improvement of 1.3 turns, our third consecutive quarter of improving turns by at least one full turn.
 This had never been done in the history of our industry.
 And when all of our competitors results for the quarter were published publicly the result was in: we had gone from being the worst in our industry in Inventory turnover to being Number One!

 The pride in that accomplishment from everyone in the organization was absolutely incredible.
 To become the industry leader was phenomenal.
+We went from Worst to First.
 We had reduced inventory by hundreds of millions of dollars.
 We had reduced carrying charges, and improved profitability, by tens of millions of dollars.
 We had catapulted our Return on Invested Capital performance to also lead the industry.
 And we not only didn’t compromise a single customer delivery, but we increased Customer satisfaction as the quality of the Inventory was improved immensely.

 We travelled around the world one more time meeting with all of the teams involved and recognizing all of them on their incredible accomplishment.
 Rarely had the organization had the opportunity to celebrate such a remarkable achievement.
 The pride and the happiness on everyone’s faces made all of the work worthwhile.